Staying with Airbnb

 “If we happen to be in town, and if they look interesting and we’re not doing anything, then sure,’’ Andrew says.

-Financial transactions go through Airbnb, which charges the host 3 percent and the guests 6 to 12 percent above the rent.
-Would-be guests can message hosts with questions, then book the room; the host has 32 hours to decline or accept.
+Financial transactions go through Airbnb, which charges the host 3 percent and the guests 6 to 12 percent above the rent, depending on the length of the booking.
+Would-be guests can message hosts with questions, then book the room; the host has 24 hours to decline or accept.

-The money isn’t released to the host until 24 to 48 hours after guests have checked in, giving them protection if the accommodations aren’t as advertised.
+The money isn’t released to the host until 24 hours after guests have checked in, giving them protection if the accommodations aren’t as advertised.

-So I checked Airbnb for hosts in Stockton and found Kristin’s Lair, a private bedroom with bath not far from the university.
+In 2010, my son planned to attend college in Stockton, Calif., and I checked Airbnb for hosts.
+I found Kristin’s Lair, a private bedroom with bath not far from the university.
 There were photos of the home and the hosts, Kristin and Scott, and a video scan of the street where they live.